mricon/totp-cgi/INSTALL.rst

 Provision some secrets
 ~~~~~~~~~~~~~~~~~~~~~~
-Totp-cgi uses the same file format for TOTP secrets as files generated
+Totpcgi uses the same file format for TOTP secrets as files generated
 by google-authenticator.
 To manually provision a secret, do::

     yum install google-authenticator